2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Main Story

-Another possible way to prove the bijectivity of \Ar{3} is to use the bijective \Ar{4} and \Ar{5} in Trinity ($5\circ 4 \simeq \id$), i.e. the bijection between the set of 1-Morita class of 1d condensable algebras in $\CC$ and the set of lagrangian algebras in $\fZ(\CC)$.
-Since we have shown that there is a bijection between lagrangian algebras in $\fZ(\CC)$ and pairs of 2-Morita equivalent condensable algebras in $\CC$ (\Ar{1} and \Ar{2} are invertible), it is clear that the composed \Ar{$2\circ 4$} and \Ar{$5\circ 1$} between "pairs of 2-Morita equivalent condensable algebras in $\CC$" and "1-Morita class of 1d condensable algebras in $\CC$" are bijective.
+We can also prove the bijectivity of \Ar{3} by proving bijective of \Ar{4} and \Ar{5} in Trinity ($5\circ 4 \simeq \id$), i.e. the bijection between the set of 1-Morita class of 1d condensable algebras in $\CC$ and the set of lagrangian algebras in $\fZ(\CC)$.
+Since we have shown \Ar{1} and \Ar{2} are invertible, i.e. there is a bijection between lagrangian algebras in $\fZ(\CC)$ and pairs of 2-Morita equivalent condensable algebras in $\CC$, it is clear that the composed \Ar{$2\circ 4$} and \Ar{$5\circ 1$} between "pairs of 2-Morita equivalent condensable algebras in $\CC$" and "1-Morita class of 1d condensable algebras in $\CC$" should also be bijective.

-In order to show the bijection between 1-Morita class of 1d condensable algebras in $\CC$ and lagrangian algebras in $\fZ(\CC)$ , we need to use another important algebraic center called 'full center' \cite{FFRS08,Dav10,DKR11}.
+So in order to show the bijection between 1-Morita class of 1d condensable algebras in $\CC$ and lagrangian algebras in $\fZ(\CC)$, we need to use another important algebraic center called 'full center' \cite{FFRS08,Dav10,DKR11}.

 \begin{defn} If left (right) $\CC$-module $\CM$ satisfies $\CC=\fZ(\CM)$, then the left (right) center of $M\in\Alg_{E_1}(\CM)$ is called the {\bf full center} of $M$, denoted by $Z(M)$. \end{defn}